Leleti Khumalo: Early life and Sarafina!

 Khumalo performed the role of Sarafina on stages in South Africa and on Broadway, where she received a 1988 Tony Award nomination for Best Actress in a Musical.
 Sarafina! had a Broadway run lasting two years, after which the production embarked on a worldwide tour.
-In 1987 Khumalo received a NAACP Image Award for Best Stage Actress.
+In 1987 Khumalo received an NAACP Image Award for Best Stage Actress.
 In 1992, she starred alongside Whoopi Goldberg, Miriam Makeba and John Kani in Darrell James Roodt's film version of Sarafina!, which had a worldwide distribution, and became the biggest film production to be released on the African continent.
 Khumalo was nominated for an Image Award, together with Angela Bassett, Whoopi Goldberg and Janet Jackson.
 Based on the 1976 Soweto youth uprisings, Sarafina! tells the story of a young school girl who is not afraid to fight for her rights and inspires her peers to rise up in protest, especially after her inspirational teacher, Mary Masombuka (Goldberg) is imprisoned and murdered.

 In 1993, Khumalo released her first album, Leleti and Sarafina.

 Sarafina! was re-released in South Africa on 16 June 2006 to commemorate the 30th anniversary of the youth uprisings in Soweto.

 Subsequent roles

 Khumalo co-starred in Mbongeni Ngema's international musical Magic at 4 AM which was dedicated to Muhammad Ali.
 She subsequently starred in another Ngema musical, Mama (1996), which toured Europe and Australia.
 In 1997, she starred in Sarafina 2.

 Khumalo starred in the 2004 movies Hotel Rwanda and Yesterday; the latter was nominated for a 2005 Academy Award in the category "Best Foreign Language Film".
 Yesterday also scooped the Best Film award at India's Pune International Film Festival and had positive reactions at the Venice and Toronto International Film Festivals.

 Khumalo joined the cast of one of South Africa's longest running soap operas, Generations in 2005 as Busiswe (Busi) Dlomo, a refined and altruistic no-nonsense woman who heads up her own publishing empire, based in Cape Town.
 Her character is the younger sister to Sibusiso Dlomo and has none of the power-hungry, egotistical and callous characteristics he (Sibusiso) has.
 She has used her intellect and savvy to get where she is today, at the helm of South Africa's fictional top communications company, Ezweni, which she runs with her brother and founder Karabo Moroka.

 In 2015 Khumalo joined the cast of Uzalo and played as Zandile "MaNzuza" Mdletshe.
 The role marked her first on-screen appearance after a two-year hiatus from acting to raise her children.

 In 2015 Leleti was invited to Zanzibar Island, Tanzania, as a chief guest of the famous African film festivals known as the Zanzibar film Festivals, for its 18th anniversary celebrations.

-She currently plays Mazulu on e.tv's Imbewu.
+She played a role of Mazulu on e.tv's Imbewu, from 2018 until the series' end in 2023.

+In July 2024, she bagged a role of Dr. Ximba on an upcoming new season of telenova Muvhango.